-A terminate event ends the complete scope where the event is raised and all inner scopes.
+A terminate event ends the complete scope it is raised in and all contained inner scopes.

-It is useful if you had a parallel split in your process before and you want to consume all tokens that are currently available immediately.
+It is useful if you have a parallel token flow in a process and you want to consume all tokens available in the same scope immediately.

-If you use it on the process instance level, the whole process is terminated.
-On a subprocess level the current scope and all inner processes will be terminated.
+A terminate event on process instance level terminates the complete instance.
+On subprocess level the current scope and all contained processes instances will be terminated.

 Terminate Event Definition

-A terminate event is modeled as a end event with an additional definition element to mark the termination:
+A terminate event is modeled as an end event with an additional definition element to mark the termination:

 <process id="someProcess"> <!-- ... --> <endEvent id="EndEvent_2" name="Tweet rejected"> <terminateEventDefinition id="TerminateEventDefinition_1"/> <endEvent> <!-- ... --> </process>